zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 ### Hug 7: Go For The Third Option

-> Instead of me being right and you being wrong we both could be right-er.
+> Instead of me being right and you being wrong we both could be right-ish.

 When you're in a discussion trying to decide something; or giving criticism; or receiving it; there's a trick you can use to make the process more friendly and palatable.
 I call it, going for the third option.